neerajww/aeps/docs/prep_eeg.md

 - Sampled at Fs Hz (usually between 512-2048 Hz)
 - Location information of each channel
-- One event-trigger channel specifying the stimulus onset instants All this is bundled in a single file, with an extension such as .bdf for data recorded using Biosemi system.
+- One event-trigger channel specifying the stimulus onset instants

+This is bundled in a single file, with an extension such as .bdf for data recorded using Biosemi system.